-The performance review and mid-year touch points are a joint responsibility between employee and supervisor.
+The performance review and mid-year touch points are a joint responsibility between employee and leader.
 The reviewer is generally responsible to drive the process and has authority to make a final assessment if agreement cannot be reached.

-Both parties should review objectives from last year, prepare an assessment and think about training needs.
+Both parties should review objectives from last year, prepare an assessment and think about training needs/opportunities.
 When the formal review takes place, the mid-year touch points provide a good basis for discussion and agreement on the review document.

 Preparing for the performance review

 Although the reviewer may be driving the process, the employee should be equally prepared for the annual discussion.
 Both parties should:

 - Keep notes all year to remind themselves of the successes, non-performance, challenges and learnings throughout the year

 - Review and assess past objectives